imageio/imageio/docs/installation.rst

 ----------

-For developers, we provide a simple mechanism to allow importing imageio from the cloned repository.
+For developers, we provide a simple mechanism to allow importing imageio from the cloned repository <https://github.com/imageio/imageio.git>.
 See the file ``imageio.proxy.py`` for details.

 Further imageio has the following dev-dependencies: